Andre Anis

-Andre Anis (born 25 May 1977) is a retired football (soccer) defender from Estonia.
+Andre Anis (born 25 May 1977) is an Estonian retired association football defender and current football coach.
 He played for several clubs in his native country, including JK Viljandi Tulevik.

 International career

 Anis earned his first official cap for the Estonia national football team on 19 May, 1995, when Estonia played Latvia at the 1995 Baltic Cup.
 He obtained a total number of three caps.